Genre: Christian/Young Adult

 I hear footsteps on the stairs, and by the time they get to the hallway, I have identified who they belong to just by the sound.

-"I brought your things you left in my truck," Chad informs me as he walks past me and into my room, setting my things down in the middle of the floor.
+"I brought the things you left in my truck," Chad informs me as he walks past me and into my room, setting my things down in the middle of the floor.

 I don't look at him or speak to him.
 I just continue staring into this room that is supposedly mine.
 But it's not!
 I left my room behind, everything behind, everything that's important.